 - which fishing vessels will get cameras

-- the level of industry contribution.
+- the level of industry contribution to costs.

 On-board cameras give us independent information about what goes on at sea.
 They help verify catch reporting, and monitor fishing activity by commercial fishers, to encourage compliance with the rules.